What do we do at St Thomas More to develop students' reading?

 - Fortnightly reading lessons for KS3 students with a reading booklet to monitor students' progress.

-- Approach texts differently, for example focusing on extracts rather than reading the whole text.
+- in English, teachers approach texts differently, for example focusing on extracts rather than reading the whole text.

 - Differentiated reading for both fiction and nonfiction.

 - Structure strips to approach reading - reading for meaning.

 - Tier 2 and Tier 3 words for each topic are set for home learning along with spellings at KS3.

 - Promoting reading through reading and writing competitions.

 - Faculty representative for leading and supporting reading across the subject area.

 Mrs Quinney - Teacher of Geography